mattmaynes2/aria/reports/final/3-Technical/2-Details/12-LearningEvaluation.md

 The decision tables contain all of the event-action pairs that the system has learned.
 Any action in this table will be performed when the corresponding event is observed.
 The first metric is whether or not the desired behaviour was learned.
 The second metric is the number of behaviours other than the desired behaviour that were learned.

-For the 4th version of the algorithms different behaviours does not cause
+Table {Tnum} shows the results of the testing.
-Trained using behaviour and session data used in the
--
--	From table, we can see that version 2 was only able to learn 4 of 9 behaviours
--	Of the 4 it learned it only learned 1 without any wrong decisions.
--	Version 3 learned all 9 behaviours but only learned 2 without any wrong decisions
--	Version 4 learned all behaviours and learned 5 of 9 without any wrong behaviours.

 <table class=MsoNormalTable border=1 cellspacing=0 cellpadding=0
  style='border-collapse:collapse;border:none;mso-border-alt:solid windowtext 1.5pt;